kbelkna/Project3/bus.md

 related to the LDA metrics, from 0 to 4, and graphs the relationship with the response variable `shares`.
-The function `ggplot()` is used to create the plot frame and `geom_point()`, `geom_smooth`, and `facert_wrap()` function are used to plot the scatter points, the smooth GAM (Generalized Additive Models) lines, and split the data by LDA type, respectively.
+The function `ggplot()` is used to create the plot frame and `geom_point()`, `geom_smooth`, and `facet_wrap()` function are used to plot the scatter points, the smooth GAM (Generalized Additive Models) lines, and split the data by LDA type, respectively.
 It is possible to see the behavior of the response variable in relation to each LDA types.
+A common analysis using scatter plots is related to the pattern shown by the smooth curve fitted to the points.
+If this curve shows a flat or constant line parallel to the predictor axis, then the predictor has little contribution to the explanation of the variance of the response variable.

 ``` r
 LDA.dat = activeTrain %>%